Marilyn Monroe’s Los Angeles Tour

 Marilyn Monroe’s Los Angeles Tour Experience

 Marilyn Monroe famously said: “Hollywood’s a place where they’ll pay you a thousand dollars for a kiss, and fifty cents for your soul.”
-During this Marilyn Monroe L.A. tour, you will see the city from the superstar’s perspective.
+During Marilyn Monroe’s Los Angeles Tour, you will see the city from the superstar’s perspective.

 The star lived in over 40 residences during her short life.
 Interestingly, she only ever bought one house.
 Her psychiatrist advised her to put down some roots to help her feel more stable.
 Consequently, in 1962, Marilyn purchased a home in Brentwood: 12305 Fifth Helena Drive.
-It was here that she was found dead in the same year.
+It was here in Marilyn Monroe’s house in Brentwood that she was found dead in the same year.

-El Palacio Apartments, West Hollywood – This was the home of actor John Carroll and his wife, Lucille Ryman.
+El Palacio Apartments Marilyn Monroe, West Hollywood – This was the home of actor John Carroll and his wife, Lucille Ryman.
 Marilyn lived here with the couple for five months in 1947.